Patryk-Rak/Rentacar-business-app/README.md

 ## Preview

-####Service that helps you find suitable car in your location

 ![Frontpage](https://i.imgur.com/PenYUBA.png)
-This is homepage on the website that contains navbar that navigates to common features
+This is homepage on the website that contains navbar that navigates to common features.

 ![Frontpage](https://i.imgur.com/4rr9g42.png)
-This page u can choice our car to rent
+Product page with listed items and functional filtering option.

 ![Frontpage](https://i.imgur.com/UmFF7Ut.png)
-When u choice date to reservation you can check the total cost of your reservation
+Raw page (for now) with confirmation of the transaction.

 ![Frontpage](https://i.imgur.com/HyaudnQ.png)
-Client-side feature
+Client-side features with profile edit option and history of transactions.

 ## Tech

 Rentacar uses a number of open source or free for use projects to work properly:

-- [Python] - HTML enhanced for web apps!
+- [Python] - 3.9.2 version
-- [Django] - HTML enhanced for web apps!
+- [Django] - 3.2.3 version
-- [Django filters] - HTML enhanced for web apps!
+- [Django filters] - 2.4.0 version
-- [Postgres] - awesome web-based text editor
+- [Postgres] - 14.0 version
-- [Bootstrap] - Markdown parser done right.
-Fast and easy to extend.
+- [Bootstrap] - 5.1.1 version, installed in static files
-- [Sendgrid] - great UI boilerplate for modern web apps
+- [Sendgrid] - 6.7.1 version, API for email feature, needs account to operate
-- [Heroku for Django] - evented I/O for the backend
+- [Heroku for Django] - 0.3.1 version

 ## Installation